EngincanCicek/LeetCode-HackerRank-Solutions/README.md

 - TwoSum.kt: A well-known problem that returns indices of the two numbers such that they add up to a target number.

+- The_K_Weakest_Rows_in_a_Matrix.kt: This code is used to find the indices of the K weakest rows in a matrix.
+It counts the number of soldiers in each row and identifies the indices of the weakest rows.

 Each file is a self-contained solution to the respective problem and can be run independently.

 ## How to Use: